Lemons, Lavender, & Laundry

 • Gift Tags (If you’d like to give some away)

 I chose to create a small graphic to iron onto my bags.
 I did this by making the image on my computer, printing a mirror image onto transfer paper, and ironing it onto the bag.
-Here is a printable of the mirror image I used: Lavender Sachets Printable.
+This is completely optional, however, if you choose to add a graphic, do so prior to filling your bag.

 Pull the drawstring tight and knot it off so none of the contents spill out.
 If you find bags without a drawstring, you could always tie the top with twine or ribbon.